Published: May 1, 2022

 Circumcision opponents seek to criminalize elective circumcision for all boys under 18.
 Intactivists claim to champion the rights of boys.
 But in this matter intactivists hold a sexist position that rejects a boy's right to bodily autonomy.
 Pro choice intactivists would allow a 14 year-old girl to make a medical decision about her body without any parental involvement.
 (Even most anti-abortion intactivists seem to spend far more time protesting against circumcision than against abortion.)
 But they would deny her 16 year-old boyfriend the right to make a less intrusive medical decision about his body - even if both of his parents consent and offer to pay the cost for the procedure.

 PUSHBACK: A minor boy cannot make an informed decision.
 A teenage boy may have as much knowledge about his foreskin and the consequences of circumcision as a 14 year-old girl may have about the consequences of abortion.
 According to the CDC, 20% of American males have had sexual intercourse by age 15.
-In other words, by age 16, 20% of American males have had at least one year of sexual experience.
+In other words, by their 16th birthdays, 20% of American males have had a year of sexual experience.
 That's certainly enough experience for a teenager to recognize how his foreskin may affect his sexual performance and pleasure.
 Enough for a teenager to make an informed decision to have his foreskin removed.
 Furthermore, a 2015 Canadian study found that women have a preference for a circumcised partner for vaginal sex, oral sex, anal sex, and mutual masturbation.
 Thus circumcision can increase a teenager's likelihood of engaging in these sexual activities.
 (An intactivist who would oppose circumcision in order to discourage sexual activity between consenting underage teens forfeits the right to use the argument: "His body, his choice.")

 PUSHBACK: A circumcision decision can be delayed until adulthood; an abortion decision cannot.